Campus Improvement Plan

 Evaluation Data Sources: Campus Safety Committee roster and calendar

-Strategy 1: CAMPUS SAFETY COMMITTEE: Establish Campus Safety Committees composed of a cross section of stake holders to look at matters related to campus safety.
+Strategy 1: Establish Campus Safety Committee composed of a cross section of stakeholders to look at matters related to campus safety.

 Strategy 2: Participate in campus safety audit.